jeff-hykin/JDSL/readme.md

 }
 ```

-* footnote: JDSL does NOT support comments!
+* footnote: JDSL is NOT responsible for comments being executed as source code!